ocsigen/ocsigen-start/template.distillery/README.md

 reason is that the address will be used by the Android emulator/device, inside which `127.0.0.1` has different meaning; it points to the Android host itself.

-If you only wants to build the mobile application, you can use:
+If you only want to build the mobile application, you can use:
 ```
 make APP_SERVER=http://${YOUR_SERVER} APP_REMOTE=no android
 ```